andwin/gitflow-repo-report/README.md

 with ```shotgun --port 4567 gitflow-repo-report.rb```

-The "bundle install" command will hopefully install everything you need, such as Sinatra (see http://www.sinatrarb.com/intro.html), gist, rack, rack-protection and tilt, using bundler for Ruby.
+The "bundle install" command will hopefully install everything you need, such as Sinatra (see http://www.sinatrarb.com/intro.html), Ruby/git, rspec and their dependencies, using bundler for Ruby.
 If you do not have Ruby installed, or if you are not using a UNIX-like system, please get yourself together and install it.